taiki-e/install-action/README.md

 The `@v<major>` and `@<tool_name>` tags are updated with each release.
 If you want to enhance workflow stability and security against supply chain attacks, consider using the `@v<major>.<minor>.<patch>` tag or their hash to pin the version and regularly updating with [dependency cooldown].
 Since all releases are immutable, pinning the version in either way should have the same effect.
 Pinning `@<tool_name>` tags by hash is strongly discouraged, as it causes the workflow to reference a [commit that is not present on the repository](https://docs.zizmor.sh/audits/#impostor-commit) when a new version is released.

+The default fallback (cargo-binstall) is often affected by GitHub's API rate limits, so we [pass the `${{ github.token }}` to cargo-binstall](https://github.com/taiki-e/install-action/issues/561).
+Disabling the cargo-binstall fallback prevent passing token so helps enhance security.

+See the [Supported tools section](#supported-tools) for how to ensure that fallback is not used.

 <!-- omit in toc -->
 ### Security on installation from GitHub Releases